nkasmanoff/pi-card/README.md

 - [Camera](https://www.amazon.com/dp/B012V1HEP4?ref=ppx_yo2ov_dt_b_product_details&th=1)
 - [Camera Connector](https://www.amazon.com/dp/B0716TB6X3?psc=1&ref=ppx_yo2ov_dt_b_product_details)

 Please note Pi 5's have a new camera port, hence the new camera connector.
+At the same time, while this project is focused on making this work on a Raspberry Pi 5, it should work on other devices as well.

 Feel free to use your own, this is what worked for me.